Education with Early Childhood MA

 Course highlights

-- Develop specialist knowledge in your chosen area of expertise
+• Develop specialist knowledge in your chosen area of expertise

 Course overview

-Our online Master’s in early childhood education will advance your understanding of young children’s learning and develop and inform your early years practice and professionalism.
-It also provides the opportunity to develop specialist knowledge in your chosen area of expertise to support your own career success.
+This masters course will advance your understanding of young children’s learning and develop and inform your early years practice and professionalism.
+Our masters in early childhood education also provides the opportunity to develop specialist knowledge in your chosen area of expertise to support your own career success.

 You’ll be able to link your newly-learned theories and research with your practice from the start, boosting your contribution to your workplace and enhancing your career prospects.
 It’s also a great starting point if you’re looking for a career in academia and is a step towards a PhD or EdD.

-Modules and assessment
+Modules

 Due to the structure of this course, there will be instances where you will study two modules simultaneously during a trimester.
 You will be supported by your tutors to help manage your workload and assessment deadlines.